 Our West and Southeast segments experienced increased net new orders across all markets driven by increased traffic to our communities and the opening of new communities.
-These increases were slightly offset by decreased new orders, net of cancellations in our East segment.
-The decrease in net new orders in our East segment was primarily due to continued challenging market conditions which were particularly pronounced in our Indiana, New Jersey and Virginia markets.
-These markets were especially impacted by increased cancellation rates, as a higher than normal number of their potential homebuyers encountered challenges selling existing homes and obtaining mortgage financing.
-Despite the increased traffic in many of our markets, potential buyers still appear to lack an urgency to buy and have lengthened their decision-making processes.
-In many of our markets, appraisals continue to be negatively impacted by foreclosure comparables which put additional pricing pressures on all home sales and limit financing availability.
+These increases were moderated slightly by a lower increase in new orders, net of cancellations in our East segment which continued to face challenging market conditions.
+Our New Jersey market was especially impacted by increased cancellation rates, as a higher than normal number of their potential homebuyers encountered challenges selling existing homes and obtaining mortgage financing.
+Despite the increased traffic in many of our markets, potential buyers still continue to be negatively impacted by the lengthened mortgage process and limited financing availability.
 These challenges not only impact our ability to sell homes, but also impact our potential homebuyer's ability to sell existing homes and to obtain mortgage financing.